Making Peace with Time Before It Slips Away

 Because, dammit, life’s too short for this bullshit.

 If you, too, are trying to make peace with time, these 18 quotes might help.
-Don’t worry—it won’t take much of your time to read them.

 Side Note: Writing this piece and finding all these quotes stole at least sixty-seven minutes of my life.
 Consider them my gift to you.